daoch4n/zen-ai-mcp-dev-tools/README.md

 **Workarounds:**

-*    🤖 Instruct your AI assistant to delegate editing files to MCP-compatible coding agent instead of applying direct edits by adding it as another MCP server ([Aider](https://github.com/Aider-AI/aider) can act as MCP server, via [its MCP bridge](https://github.com/daoch4n/zen-ai-mcp-aider)).
+*    🤖 (most reliable) Instruct your AI assistant to delegate editing files to MCP-compatible coding agent by adding it as another MCP server, as it is more suitable for direct code manipulation, and let AI assistant act as task orchestrator that will plan and delegate edits, use `git_read_file` to check agent work, and manage git operations ([Aider](https://github.com/Aider-AI/aider) via [its MCP bridge](https://github.com/daoch4n/zen-ai-mcp-aider) is a good candidate to explore).
-*    🖥️ Instruct your AI assistant to craft a terminal command to edit problematic file via `execute_command` tool.
+*    🖥️ (if you're feeling lucky) Instruct your AI assistant to craft a terminal command to edit problematic file via `execute_command` tool.

 ## Available Tools